All Episodes

 He apologized for the pain it caused.

-Local NAACP leaders want to uh want the district to discipline people in the picture and change the code of content to prevent this from happening again.
+Local NAACP leaders want to want the district to discipline people in the picture and change the code of content to prevent this from happening again.

-I mean, do they want them is this a misdemeanor?
+I mean, do they want them, is this a misdemeanor?

-I mean, it's it's it's all pretty laughable.
+I mean, it's all pretty laughable.

 They're like, this is just ridiculous.